hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 $ grep NNNNNNNNNN Mov10_oe_1.subset.fq
 ```

-We get back a lot of lines.
-What if we want to see the whole fastq record for each of these reads?
+We get back a lot of reads or lines of text!

+What if we wanted to see the whole FASTQ record for each of these reads?
+We would need to modify the default behavior of `grep` and specify some argument/options.
+To look for all available options for the `grep` command, we can type `grep --help` (or `man grep`).

-We need to specify some options for this command.
-Options are additional arguments that change the default behavior of a command.
-To look for all available options for the `grep` command, we can type `grep --help`.
-Here we use the `-B` and `-A` arguments for grep to return the matched line plus one before (`-B 1`) and two lines after (`-A 2`).
-Since each record is four lines and the second line is the sequence, this will return the whole record.
+Looks like the `-B` and `-A` arguments for grep will be useful to return the matched line plus one before (`-B 1`) and two lines after (`-A 2`).
+Since each record is four lines, using these arguments will return the whole record.
+Within the whole record, the second line will the actual sequence that has the pattern we searched for.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq